 Now, a question might be erupting in your mind that if you purchase a house for 40 lacs, the price will not remain the same.
 The price appreciation, in these 20 years can even take the price of the house upwards of 1cr.
 That’s true, but it still won’t beat the price offered in Mutual Funds.
 Moreover, at a price of 1cr+, you’ll first need to find a buyer, to have that money in your hands, otherwise everything will just be on the paper.
 Forever.
 Also, think about it – if someone does want to buy a 1cr house, why will he/she go for a 20-year old house, at that price?

-In addition to everything stated above, there are a slew of other benefits associated with investing in equity mutual funds.
+Are you convinced now of the better investment avenue between Real estate vs Mutual Funds?
+Well, if you’re not, then in addition to everything stated above, there are a slew of other benefits associated with investing in equity mutual funds as well.

 Minimum Investment Size